 Learning is a lifelong process, and as such, one of the most important abilities a student can develop is the capacity to plan and manage learning experiences.
 At Stockton, the student’s preceptor should play an important role by helping the student develop this ability in the major and in general education courses.

-In order to provide concrete meaning to the general concepts outlined above, the College has defined a number of desirable goals for the general education of all students.
+In order to provide concrete meaning to the general concepts outlined above, the University has defined a number of desirable goals for the general education of all students.
 Although these goals cannot all be met through General Studies courses alone (they also need to be addressed in the degree major), each General Studies course at Stockton is designed to help achieve at least some of the following objectives in addition to the goals of one of the five General Studies course categories:

 Objective 1: Commitment to lifelong learning, to the exploration of new ideas outside one’s specialization, and to placing one’s own knowledge in the context of other disciplines and of society as a whole.

 Objective 2: Commitment to citizenship, through the ability to make informed decisions about public issues—while conscious of one’s responsibility for doing so and of one’s responsibility as an individual for the social whole.

 Objective 3: Ability to reason logically and abstractly and to comprehend and criticize arguments.